rubenscordeirobr/AtendeLogo/README.md

 - Enhanced analytics and reporting

 ## Contribution
 This project is primarily for portfolio purposes, but contributions and suggestions are welcome.
-Feel free to open issues or submit pull requests.